ids/cluster-builder/README.md

 	k8s_network_cni=calico-policy

 The __k8s_network_cni__ setting can be one of: __canal__, __calico__ or __calico-policy__ (which includes Istio).
 It defaults to __canal__.

+	k8s_metallb_address_range=192.168.1.180-192.168.1.190

+The __k8s_metallb_address_range__ setting, when populated, will trigger the install of [MetalLB](https://metallb.universe.tf/), the on-premise load balancer for Kubernetes.
+It must be set to a valid address range for the cluster, with a subnet routeable to the cluster nodes.

 	k8s_ingress_controller=nginx